jsm28/matholymp-py/docs/intro.rst

 * `PyICU <https://pypi.org/project/PyICU/>`_ (which in turn
   requires `ICU <http://site.icu-project.org/>`_).

-* `Roundup <http://roundup-tracker.org/>`_, version 2.0.0 or later
-  (used to provide a web interface for editing databases for the online registration system; the issue-tracking parts of Roundup, and the email interface, are not used; Roundup is not needed if the online registration system is not used).
-Until version 2.0.0 is released, the current development version of Roundup is needed;
+* `Roundup <http://roundup-tracker.org/>`_ (used to provide a web interface for editing databases for the online registration system;
-  older versions will not work because of Roundup API changes .
-Some bugs relevant to some uses of matholymp are still present in the current development version of Roundup, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
+  the issue-tracking parts of Roundup, and the email interface, are not used; Roundup is not needed if the online registration system is not used).
+Use of the current version of Roundup, 2.0.0 as of this writing, is recommended; older versions will not work because of Roundup API changes.
+Some bugs relevant to some uses of matholymp are still present in 2.0.0, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
 See :ref:`roundup-patches` for more details of those patches.

 * `PyPDF2 <https://mstamy2.github.io/PyPDF2/>`_ (used in generating